-Use of any new platform with communication facilities or any child login or storing school/child data must be approved in advance by the Trust Corporate Services Director, Data Protection Officer, Headteacher and centrally managed.
+Use of any new platform or app with communication facilities or any child login or storing school/child data must be approved in advance by the school and centrally managed.
+Approval is to be sought from the Trust Corporate Services Director.

-Any unauthorised attempt to use a different system may be a safeguarding concern or disciplinary matter and should be notified to the DSL (if by a child) or to the Headteacher (if by a staff member).
+Any unauthorised attempt to use a different system may be a safeguarding concern or disciplinary matter and should be notified to the DSL (if by a child) or to the Executive Headteacher (if by a staff member).

-Where devices have multiple accounts for the same app, mistakes can happen, such as an email being sent from or data being uploaded to the wrong account.
+Where devices have multiple accounts for the same app, mistakes can happen, such as an e-mail being sent from, or data being uploaded to, the wrong account.
 If a private account is used for communication or to store data by mistake, the DSL/Headteacher/Data Protection Lead/DPO (the particular circumstances of the incident will determine whose remit this is) should be informed immediately.

-Behaviour / usage principles
+11.2 Behaviour / usage principles of messaging/commenting systems

-- More detail for all the points below are given in the Social media section of this policy as well as the school's acceptable use agreements, behaviour policy and staff code of conduct.
-Appropriate behaviour is expected at all times, and the system should not be used to send inappropriate materials or language which is or could be construed as bullying, aggressive, rude, insulting, illegal or otherwise inappropriate, or which (for staff) might bring the school into disrepute or compromise the professionalism of staff. - Data protection principles will be followed at all times when it comes to all school communications, in line with the school Data Protection Policy and only using the authorised systems mentioned above. - Pupils/students and staff are allowed to use the e-mail system for reasonable (not excessive, not during lessons) personal use but should be aware that all use is monitored, their e-mails may be read and the same rules of appropriate behaviour apply at all times.
+More detail for all the points below are given in the Social media section of this policy as well as the school's acceptable use agreements, behaviour policy and staff safeguarding code for adults.

+- Appropriate behaviour is expected at all times, and the system should not be used to send inappropriate materials or language which is or could be construed as bullying, aggressive, rude, insulting, illegal or otherwise inappropriate, or which (for staff) might bring the school into disrepute or compromise the professionalism of staff. - Data protection principles will be followed at all times when it comes to all school communications, in line with the school Data Protection Policy and only using the authorised systems mentioned above.

+Pupils/students and staff are allowed to use the e-mail system for reasonable (not excessive, not during lessons) personal use but should be aware that all use is monitored, their e-mails may be read and the same rules of appropriate behaviour apply at all times.
 E-mails using inappropriate language, images, malware or to adult sites may be blocked and not arrive at their intended destination and will be dealt with according to the appropriate policy and procedure.